CarloGem/ACC-POConcept/NNNN-template/README.md

 <!--
 Why should this KEP _not_ be implemented?
 -->
-* Doesn't completely negate false acceptions
+* Doesn't completely negate false admissions
-* Works only for Guaranteed Workloads
 * Other ACCs like Topology Aware Scheduling could provide similar functionalities

 ## Alternatives